Nairaland: QAnon conspiracy theory

 In August 2020, The Daily Beast reported that some users on Nairaland were promoting the QAnon conspiracy theory.

 Ethnic Bigotry

 Nairaland has faced criticism for hosting content and fostering communities promoting ethnic bigotry.
 Although the platform has implemented policies against hate speech and discrimination, concerns remain about the prevalence of ethnic slurs, stereotypes, and inflammatory rhetoric targeting various Nigerian ethnic groups.
 This has led to the erosion of members from Nairaland to other social networks like Facebook, Nelogram and Twitter that have strict rules against abuse and hate speech.

 2023 Site host shutdown

-Unannounced to the public, Nairaland site was shut down on the 18th of December, 2023 by the site host.
-The founder of the micro-blogging site, Nairaland.com, Seun Osewa, said the site is experiencing a downtime after it was "taken down" by the host of its server.

-Users of the site on Monday night, had raised the alarm of being shut out, raising concerns of possible hacking.

-A check on the platform showed several error messages indicating a problem with the server, a situation Osewa acknowledged was punishment for overlooking an earlier sent abuse report.

-In a series of tweets on Tuesday morning, the founder explained that though the said offensive content had been removed, the server user interface was still experiencing a delay.